sudonymously/webpilot/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Cool Features to Add!
 (Contributions Welcome)

+Here are some of the features we'd love to add to webpilot in the future:

-1. Add support for other frontend frameworks like vue.js, svelte, etc
+1. Support for other front-end frameworks like Vue.js, Svelte, etc.
-2. Render external npm libraries in Sandbox
+2. Rendering of external npm libraries in the Sandbox.
-3. Import libraries via CDNs
+3. Importing of libraries via CDNs.
-4. Referencing external documentations via a link to generate code
+4. Referencing external documentation via a link to generate code.
 5. [ Your cool Idea Here! ]

+## Technologies Used

+webpilot is built using the following technologies and libraries:

+- Next.js
+- TailwindCSS
+- Babel Standalone
+- OpenAI API

 ## Contribution